Genetically modified organism: Fish

 Genetically modified fish are used for scientific research, as pets and as a food source.
 Aquaculture is a growing industry, currently providing over half the consumed fish worldwide.
 Through genetic engineering it is possible to increase growth rates, reduce food intake, remove allergenic properties, increase cold tolerance and provide disease resistance.
 Fish can also be used to detect aquatic pollution or function as bioreactors.

 Several groups have been developing zebrafish to detect pollution by attaching fluorescent proteins to genes activated by the presence of pollutants.
 The fish will then glow and can be used as environmental sensors.
 The GloFish is a brand of genetically modified fluorescent zebrafish with bright red, green, and orange fluorescent color.
 It was originally developed by one of the groups to detect pollution, but is now part of the ornamental fish trade, becoming the first genetically modified animal to become publicly available as a pet when in 2003 it was introduced for sale in the USA.

 GM fish are widely used in basic research in genetics and development.
 Two species of fish, zebrafish and medaka, are most commonly modified because they have optically clear chorions (membranes in the egg), rapidly develop, and the one-cell embryo is easy to see and microinject with transgenic DNA.
-Zebrafish are model organisms for developmental processes, regeneration, genetics, behaviour, disease mechanisms and toxicity testing.
+Zebrafish are model organisms for developmental processes, regeneration, genetics, behavior, disease mechanisms and toxicity testing.
 Their transparency allows researchers to observe developmental stages, intestinal functions and tumour growth.
 The generation of transgenic protocols (whole organism, cell or tissue specific, tagged with reporter genes) has increased the level of information gained by studying these fish.

 GM fish have been developed with promoters driving an over-production of growth hormone for use in the aquaculture industry to increase the speed of development and potentially reduce fishing pressure on wild stocks.
 This has resulted in dramatic growth enhancement in several species, including salmon, trout and tilapia.
 AquaBounty Technologies, a biotechnology company, have produced a salmon (called AquAdvantage salmon) that can mature in half the time as wild salmon.
 It obtained regulatory approval in 2015, the first non-plant GMO food to be commercialized.
 As of August 2017, GMO salmon is being sold in Canada.
 Sales in the US started in May 2021.